Teja-07/Linear-DS-C/README.md

-# Liner-DS-C
+# Linear-DS-C
-In linear data structure majorly elements are arranged in linear fashion examples of linear data structure is stack ,queue ,LL
+In linear data structure mainly elements are arranged in linear fashion examples of linear data structure is stack ,queue ,LL